amy-datacamp/courses-automating-reports-in-python/slides/chapter_3_9f5b7600f37cd7deeeea0b061efd5be0.md

 ![](https://assets.datacamp.com/production/repositories/5657/datasets/9eab5a3d6554d6ded212f5b8224747865cac764b/html_report_df_0_ss.png)

 `@script`
-The html report looks something when you open it on a browser on on your computer
+The HTML report looks something like this when you open it on a browser on on your computer.

 ---